 With regard to exam preparation, pupils are given clear guidance by their subject teachers on revision techniques.
 Subject content is broken down into manageable topics and tested at regular intervals to monitor progress and to inform further revision needs.

 All subjects offer revision, intervention and support sessions outside of the normal school day for pupils.
 The vast majority of our students are keen to take advantage of these sessions and make the most of these opportunities to maximise their chances of doing well.

 On occasion, parental support is required to ensure that a student attends particular sessions.
 As a School we are very clear that it is staff, students and parents working together that delivers the best results for our young people and would take this opportunity to thank our pupils' parents and carers in helping achieve this.

-The GCSE grading system will be changing from A-G to 9-1 starting in 2017.
+The GCSE grading system changed from A-G to 9-1 in 2017.
 Find out more by downloading the document below.